Free Integral Calculus I: Examples

-\begin{enumerate}[1.] \item Given a non-commutative polynomial $P$ of degree $d$ compute a linearization of $\Psi(z^2)= (1-z^dP)^{-1}$ using the suffix basis or similar as described in Algorithm~\ref{algo:linearization}. \item Compute a few iterations of the fixed point equations \eqref{eq:Fit=QietaXi} to obtain power series expansions of the matrices $F_i(z)$.
-An inspection of these matrices quickly reveals the nonzero entries. \item Alternatively (and more rigorously), compute the entire inverse of the linearization matrix using Schur complements to determine the entries which are annihilated by $\fbeta{X_i}$ due to property $(CAC)$ or other symmetries. \item Solve the resulting sparse system using resultants, Gröbner bases etc. \end{enumerate} In the following, whenever the dimension $N$ of the linearization is clear from context it will be omitted from the decorations of the matricial versions of the mappings $\E$, $\bbeta{}$, $\fbeta{}$ etc. The calculations were carried out with the help of \texttt{FriCAS} \cite{fricas}.
-Most solutions in the examples satisfy algebraic equations of degree at most for and could in principle be expressed explicitly using Cardano's formulas, however these being rather voluminous and not giving any useful insights, we refrain from doing so and keep the calculations implicit.
+In the following, whenever the dimension $N$ of the linearization is clear from context it will be omitted from the decorations of the matricial versions of the mappings $\E$, $\bbeta{}$, $\fbeta{}$ etc. The calculations were carried out with the help of \texttt{FriCAS} \cite{fricas}.
+Most solutions in the examples below satisfy algebraic equations of degree at most four and could in principle be expressed explicitly using Cardano's formulas, however these being rather voluminous and not giving any useful insights, we refrain from doing so and keep the calculations implicit.